 3. Skin Texture Analysis

-Skin texture analysis uses the visual details of the skin, as captured in standard digital or scanned images.
+Skin texture analysis uses the visual details of the skin as captured in standard digital or scanned images.
 This technique turns the unique lines, patterns, and spots apparent in a person's skin into a mathematical space.

 4. Facial Recognition Combining Different Techniques

-As every method has its advantages and disadvantages, technology companies have amalgamated traditional 3D recognition and Skin Textual Analysis to create recognition systems with higher success rates.
+As every method has advantages and disadvantages, technology companies have amalgamated traditional 3D recognition and Skin Textual Analysis to create recognition systems with higher success rates.

 The system is also uniform with respect to race and gender.